Background of SDF

 Current Status of SDF

-Currently, SDF is implementing over 90 projects in all SAARC Member States.
-There are 87 projects (under 13 areas) across all SAARC Member States under the Social Window with fund commitment of USD 75.23 million.
-USD 48.21 million have been disbursed.
-There are five projects under the Economic and Infrastructure windows (including 2 in-principle approved projects) with a fund commitment of USD 73 million and MSME Program with fund allocation of USD 50 million in SAARC Member States.
-We have disbursed USD 13 million under Economic Window for financing of ATR aircraft for Drukair Corporation, Bhutan
+Currently, SDF has over 95 Board-approved projects in all the SAARC Member States.
+There are 95 projects (under 15 areas) approved under the Social Window with a total fund commitment of USD 91.58 million.
+Of this, over USD 53 million have already been disbursed.
+Under the Economic and Infrastructure windows, the fund commitment is USD 43 million under which, SDF has already disbursed USD 13 million under Economic Window for financing of ATR aircraft for Drukair Corporation, Bhutan.
+The cumulative fund committed for projects under the three funding windows is around USD 134.58 million.

 Partnership – Building Strategic Alliances

-SDF has established and strengthened relationship with various partners to co-finance the cross border projects through the Memorandum of Understanding.
-SDF has developed a working relationship with various Multinational Development Banks, International Financial Institutions, Regional banks, MSME Banks, SME Banks, Chamber of Commerce and Industries, Trade and Investment Promotion Agencies.
+Building partnership is key for this region to realize its full potential.
+Therefore, SDF has established and strengthened its relationship with partners to co-finance the cross border regional projects.
+SDF has developed a solid working relationship with various Multinational Development Banks, International Organizations, Financial Institutions, Regional banks, MSME Banks, SME Banks, Chamber of Commerce and Industries, Trade and Investment Promotion Agencies.